kirstymcnaught/OptiKeyWiki/User-Guide.md

 1. Connect your tracker and start the tracker's application(s) (e.g. for TheEyeTribe you would start the client and server applications).

-2. Complete any initial setup to get the tracker up and running; usually this involves getting yourself/your tracker/your screen in the correct position and competing a calibration.
+2. Complete any initial setup to get the tracker up and running.
+Usually this involves getting yourself/your tracker/your screen in the correct position and competing a calibration.

 3. Once it's tracking your eyes reliably start OptiKey.